10 Egrets and Herons Found in North America

 Size: 23 – 26 inches tall, wingspan 45 – 47 inches

-Night herons get their name by being active mostly from dusk to dawn, but you can still spot them during the daytime.
+Night herons are active mostly from dusk to dawn, but you can still spot them during the daytime.
 Black-crowned night herons are stocky, often resting with their necks pulled in.
 They have darker gray plumage on their backs and a long white crest plume that reaches back from their heads.
 They have a wide range, being found in wetlands throughout most of the U.S. and parts of Canada during breeding season in the summer.

-Fascinating Fact: Juvenile black-crowned night herons are brown streaked with white, and while they leave the nest after a month, they don’t learn to fly until a couple of weeks later.
+Fascinating Fact: Juvenile black-crowned night herons are brown streaked with white.
+While they leave the nest after a month, they don’t learn to fly until a couple of weeks later.
 In the meantime, they forage the undergrowth on foot.